crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 = 4.4.4 =
 - Fixed bugs and improved functionality related to "logged in users" functionality.
-- Google recaptha checks for WooCommerce product reviews
+- Google recaptcha checks for WooCommerce product reviews
 - Replaced use of deprecated hook "wpmu_new_blog" with "wp_insert_site"
 - Fixed a potential XSS issue in the settings menu of the plugin for IE11 or older browsers.